paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 **(mm) Assistance for administrative, oversight, and contract processing costs**

-(1) **In general** — Subject to paragraph (3), for the 3 fiscal years beginning after December 31, 2011, the Administrator shall allow each Federal agency required to conduct an SBIR program to use not more than 3 percent of the funds allocated to the SBIR program of the Federal agency for—
+(1) **In general** — Subject to paragraph (3) and until September 30, 2017, the Administrator shall allow each Federal agency required to conduct an SBIR program to use not more than 3 percent of the funds allocated to the SBIR program of the Federal agency for—

   (A) the administration of the SBIR program or the STTR program of the Federal agency;